Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Defeat all monsters in Hidden Place 17
 ```

-In **Xmas Tree Plaza**, **Hidden Place 17** is the Green Elf House, the same one you're needed to enter in Chapter 22 to get one of the decorations.
+In **Xmas Tree Plaza**, **Hidden Place 17** is in the Green Elf House, the same one you're needed to enter in Chapter 22 to get one of the decorations.
 Light up the lamps in front of the house at the same time with Fire Bomb to gain access.

 Defeating the enemies again after getting the **Green Ornament** will earn you the **Trick and Treat** figurine.